Production design:

 HISTORY

 After receiving her MFA in Theatre at UC San Diego, Victoria studied digital media at UC Irvine’s Digital Arts program, and continues to work as a freelance designer.
-She joined the Theatre & Dance faculty in 2002 at UC San Diego, where she teaches a range of design courses (including History of Design in Performance, Digital Rendering, Storyboarding, Costume Rendering, Multimedia, Digital Video Design, Kinetic Design), and is a faculty collaborator in the experimental technology and performance course, Crossing Boundaries, created by Shahrokh Yadegari.
-She received the Hellman Fellowship in 2004.
+She joined the Theatre & Dance faculty in 2002 at UC San Diego, where she teaches a range of design courses (History of the Transformation of Design in Performance, Digital Rendering, Storyboarding + Concept Art, Costume Rendering, Multimedia, Digital Video Design, Kinetic Design), and is a faculty collaborator in the experimental Technology + performance course, Crossing Boundaries, created by Shahrokh Yadegari.
+She received the Hellman Fellowship in 2004 to research digital projection design.

 - To enlarge images on a mobile device, double tap the screen.